basiliscos/cpp-rotor/docs/Introduction.md

 supervisor can be used.

-## request-responce example (boost::asio)
+## request-response example (boost::asio)

-In the example the usage of request-responce pattern is demonstrated the "server" actor takes the number from request and replies to  "client" actor with square root if the value is >= 0, otherwise it replies with error.
+In the example the usage of request-response pattern is demonstrated the "server" actor takes the number from request and replies to  "client" actor with square root if the value is >= 0, otherwise it replies with error.

-Contrary to the regular messages, request-responce is a little bit more complex pattern: the responce should include full request (message) to be able to match to the request, as well as the possibility of responce not arrival in time; in the last case the responce message should arrive with error.
+Contrary to the regular messages, request-response is a little bit more complex pattern: the response should include full request (message) to be able to match to the request, as well as the possibility of response not arrival in time; in the last case the response message should arrive with error.

 That's why below not pure user-defined payloads are used, but a little bit modified to support request/reply machinery.